cryptostorage/cryptostorage.com/README.md

 For questions, feedback, or issues, please submit a new issue to https://github.com/cryptostorage/cryptostorage.com/issues.

 # Contributing
-Anyone may develop and submit pull requests to make this project better.
+Anyone may develop and submit pull requests to improve this project.

-All contributions from the community are welcome.
+All contributions are welcome.

 # License
 This project is [MIT](https://github.com/cryptostorage/cryptostorage.com/blob/master/LICENSE.txt) licensed.